 Red Mangrove Aventura Lodge

-Enjoy lunch at the hotel and depart to Floreana.
-Arrive at Floreana Island where you'll visit Black Beach to swim, snorkel, or simply relax by absorbing the special scenery or walk to La Loberia.
+Enjoy lunch at the Aventura Lodge, then depart to Floreana.
+Arrive at Floreana Island where you'll visit La Loberia, a very beautiful location to swim, snorkel, or simply relax while watching a colony of sea lions and enjoying the majestic scenery.
 Check in at Floreana Lodge before attending a barbecue dinner hosted by a local family.
 At dinner, you can enjoy Galapaguena food, as well as local traditions and culture.
 Experience the warm hospitality of one of the first families to arrive at the island and learn the mysteries of Floreana from them.

 Red Mangrove Floreana Lodge